peszo/telexize/README.md

 # Telexize
- Telexize is a browser extension, that redirect not independent index.hu to independent telex.hu
+ Telexize is a browser extension, that redirect index.hu to independent telex.hu